For SDI Issuers

 issuer-address

-: Issuer address in the Swisstronik Network.
+: Issuer address in the Swisstronik Network.verification-status

 : Additional flags.
-You need to specify at least --from
+You need to specify at least--from

 flags for the command.